ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 > Why does having function as values define functional programming?

 The answer to this question goes beyond the scope of this tutorial.
-However, and without entering into the details, erasing the difference between functions and other values is meant to express they are the same thing.
+However, without entering into the details, erasing the difference between functions and other values is meant to express they are the same thing.
 That's exactly what happens in [λ-calculus](https://en.wikipedia.org/wiki/Lambda_calculus), the mathematical theory underneath functional programming.
-In that formalism, there's nothing but functions.
+In that formalism, there are nothing but functions.
 Everything, including data, is a function, and computation reduces to parameter passing.
-In functional programming (and thus OCaml), having functions and values at the same level is an invitation to think about programs this way.
+In functional programming (and thus OCaml), having functions and values at the same level is an invitation to think this way.
 This is different from the imperative programming approach where everything reduces to reading and writing into the memory.